 According to GQ magazine’s food authority Alan Richman, “the vegetable era has arrived,” and a new breed of restauranteurs in Philadelphia are doing their part to usher in the age of the veggie and make green eating, well, sexy.

-Uber-popular vegan mecca HipCityVeg expanded its mini-chain of bustling fast-casual spots with a new location in University City in 2013 to join its always-bustling Rittenhouse sister.
+Uber-popular vegan mecca HipCityVeg expanded its mini-chain of fast-casual spots with a new location in University City in 2013 to join its always-bustling Rittenhouse sister.

-Joining the already-dynamic dining scene on 13th Street, Charlie was a sinner. (yes, the name of the bar and restaurant is written as a sentence, period and all) breathes life into the long-shuttered space at 131 S. 13th Street, just next door to Vintage Wine Bar.
+Joining the already-dynamic dining scene on 13th Street, Charlie was a sinner. (yes, the name of the bar and restaurant is written as a sentence, period and all) breathes life into a long-shuttered space at 131 S. 13th Street, just next door to Vintage Wine Bar.